gnuarmeclipse/gnuarmeclipse.github.io-source/pages/support/faq.md

 If you use the Oracle JDK, starting with mid January, attempts to install from SourceForge [fail with handshake_error]({{ site.baseurl }}/blog/2017/01/29/plugins-install-issue/).
 Install the [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) and retry to install the plug-ins.

-## GDB 7.12 fails on macOS
+## Initial GDB 7.12 fails on macOS

-Debug sessions fail to start on macOS; the reason is a bug in `arm-none-eabi-gdb` affecting the MI2 interface; the workaround is to use GDB 7.10, from GCC 5.4.
+When using `arm-none-eabi-gdb` 7.12 from the initial `6_2-2016q4-20161216`, the debug session fails to start on macOS; the reason is a bug in `arm-none-eabi-gdb` affecting the MI2 interface; the solution is to use a more recent version, `6-2017-q1-update` or later.

 ## GDB 7.12 is not compatible with Neon.2

-In certain conditions, Neon.2 fails to suspend or to terminate a debug session when using GDB 7.12; as a workaround, use GDB 7.10.
+Due to some CDT bugs, Neon.2 fails to suspend or to terminate a debug session when using GDB 7.12; the solution is to use Neon.3 or later.

 ## Unable to read repository